April 25, 2017

 Sakamoto began at the piano, accompanying his new album’s sounds.
 He played the piano traditionally, and also by plucking and tapping its strings.

-A screen on the ceiling above the piano displayed beautiful flickering moving scenes of nature – clouds, trees, the moon, the ocean, water drops, sleeping people and animals.
+A screen on the ceiling above the piano displayed beautiful scanning and flickering moving scenes of nature – clouds, trees, the moon, the ocean, water drops, sleeping people and animals.
 Through the sounds we could hear the scenery and conjure memories.

 Sakamoto’s Zen-like performance induced peacefulness and calm, as we have all heard these sounds throughout our lives – in other times and places.
 We found comfort here – in miniscule noises synthesized and amplified just above a whisper, in oscillating drones and vibrations.
 All were familiar; objects, instruments, movement, yet their identities were clouded or enshrouded.
 We were pleasantly haunted by these beloved dreamlike sound-ghosts.